 No need to install

-No upgrades needed
+No hustle with upgrades

-Access from mobile device
+Access from a mobile device

 No regular fees